 When you select Oracle Imaging and Process Management, you should also select Oracle Universal Content Management - Content Server.
-Oracle I/PM automatically selects Oracle UCM RIDC.
-If you deselect this automatic selection, Oracle Imaging and Process Management will also be deselected.

 When you select any Oracle ECM application on the Select Domain Source screen, Oracle Enterprise Manager and Oracle JRF are automatically selected.
-If you deselect any of these items that are automatically selected, the Oracle ECM applications will also be deselected.
+If you deselect any of these items that are automatically selected, the Oracle ECM application will also be deselected.